- 12 Sep 2023

 Toll-free ports can take 5-10 business days to process assuming no issues with the submitted LOA form.
 Rest assured we will keep you informed, and when your toll-free numbers port successfully, we'll send an email to the Dialpad Admin.

-Easily add credits from your Admin Portal by navigating to dialpad.com/credits.
+Easily add credits from the Billing section of your Office settings, or by going to dialpad.com/credits

 Learn more about call credits in this Help Center article.

-Toll-Free numbers can be assigned to the following:
+Toll-Free numbers can be assigned to the following shared lined:

 Have more questions about porting?
 Check out our porting FAQs.